By Denise Miller Holmes, Director, Words for the Journey

 If you are a Christian writer, here are more examples:

 “I inform Christian women through my romance novels about God’s love, so they can find a deeper happiness.”

-“I design materials for Sunday schools that helps primary-school-age children understand how to have a walk with God.”
+“I design materials for Sunday schools that help primary-school-age children understand how to have a walk with God.”

 “I teach teenagers about history through non-fiction that emphasizes the biblical worldview so they make constructive decisions.”